Sean ‘Diddy’ Combs arrested in New York, his attorney tells CNN - KESQ

 As recently as last week, Dawn Richard – a former member of the musical group Danity Kane – filed a lawsuit in New York accusing the producer of sexual battery, sexual harassment and false imprisonment, among other allegations.

-Richard also alleged in the suit that she witnessed Combs “brutally beat” his then-girlfriend Cassie Ventura, who filed and quickly settled her own lawsuit against Combs in November 2023.
+Richard also alleged in the suit that she witnessed Combs “brutally beat” Ventura, who filed and quickly settled her own lawsuit against Combs in November 2023.

 One of Combs’ attorneys, Erica Wolff, denied Richard’s allegations in a statement to CNN and accused Richard of having a financial motive.